 Overpronation is identified by wear patterns along the inside edge of your shoe and is portrayed as an exaggeration form of the foot’s natural inward roll.
 Overpronation is apparent in the majority of runners, leaving them at risk of knee pain and injuries.
 Hence, they require stability or motion control shoes.

 Supination is marked by wear along the outer edges of your shoe.
 Not many runners supinate but those who do will require shoes with plenty of cushioning and flexibility.

-Choosing the right shoe is important to avoid discomfort or even serious injuries while you run.
-Whether you have neutral, overpronated, or supinated feet, you can get the best running shoes online with the best brands including Nike, Adidas, Puma, New Balance, Brooks, Saucony and so much more!
+Choosing the right pair of running shoes is important to avoid discomfort or even serious injuries while you run.
+Get yourself the best running shoes online with the best brands including Nike, Adidas, Puma, Reebok, and so much more!